-In addition to student services provided by the Office of Graduate Studies, support services for students are provided by several other offices, including the Division of Housing and Food Service; University Health Services; the Counseling and Mental Health Center; and Parking and Transportation Services.
+In addition to student services provided by the Office of Graduate Studies, support services for students are provided by several other offices, including University Housing and Dining; University Health Services; the Counseling and Mental Health Center; and Parking and Transportation Services.
 The functions of these and similar offices are described in General Information.

 Graduate students are represented on campus and in the community by the Graduate Student Assembly, described below.
 In addition, there are social and professional groups for graduate students in most fields of study, and hundreds of registered student organizations that are open to undergraduates and graduate students.